 On the other hand, if a high-end audio output is not really your top priority, you can always choose the simple route and buy only the basic needs (usually a speaker, subwoofer, and some woofers will suffice).
 You just need to map it out and place it strategically, so the sound effects remain superb and pleasing.

 - Spread out the seats.
 Once the audio and video components of your home theatre are in place, the next thing to do is to figure out the best position for your couch and recliners.
 Keep in mind the size of the screen as this will have a huge impact on seating distance and placement.
 As your TV screen grows larger, the farther your seats need to be for suitable and safe viewing.
-Take note of the viewing angle and orientation in relation to the seats, for optimum visual experience.
+Take note of the viewing angle and orientation in relation to the seats, for an optimum visual experience.
 As with any other room in your house, a balanced and well-thought layout for your home theatre will ensure maximum satisfaction to anyone who uses it.

 The home theatre of your dreams can always become a reality, many thanks to technology.
 And although some hand it to the pros to get the job done, you can always take the DIY road and execute your own home theatre installation.
 All you need is some careful planning and preparation, the right room and TV screen, strategic sound system and seating placement and some sound-proofing.